Soundbeam helps you see what everyday sounds look like and visualizes sounds you can't even hear!

 Soundbeam started as a personal project but quickly became apparent that it could be something bigger.
 So we formed a team of three people: Petros, Stratos and Stelios, each one contributing with his own ideas and skills to the process.

-The interface and icons of the application have been drawn by Stratos Sifostratoudakis and Petros Douvantzis (aka Petrakeas) & Stelios Petrakis (aka Stelabouras) developed it.
+The interface and icons of the application have been drawn by Stratos Sifostratoudakis and Petros & Stelios developed it.